kristofferv98/openai-voicestream/README.md

 # Retrieve your OpenAI API key from environment variables
 api_key = os.getenv("OPENAI_API_KEY")
-if not api_key:
-    raise ValueError("Please set the OPENAI_API_KEY environment variable.")

 # Initialize the VoiceProcessor with the API key and desired voice
-processor = VoiceProcessor(api_key, voice=3)  # You can change the voice here
+processor = VoiceProcessor(api_key, voice="shimmer")  # Using the "shimmer" voice

-# Example text with paragraphs to be processed
-text = """This is the first paragraph.

-This is the second paragraph, which is a bit longer and might need more processing time.

-Here is the third paragraph."""

-# Add the text to the processing queue
-processor.add_text_to_queue(text)

 # Example tokens being added to the processing queue
-tokens = ["Token 1, ", "token 2,", "Token 3 are processed as one sentence\n\n", "Token 4, ", "token 5."]
+tokens = [
+    "This is an example of processing a stream of tokens.", " The tokens are gradually added to the processor,", " simulating a real-time scenario where text is generated incrementally.", "\n\nThe processor will handle the tokens and generate audio on-the-fly,", " providing a seamless text-to-speech experience."
+]

+# Process the tokens in a streaming manner (this can be replaced with an tokenstream)
 for token in tokens:
     processor.add_token(token)
-    time.sleep(0.5)  # Simulate a delay between receiving tokens

 # Finalize any remaining tokens in the buffer
 processor.finalize_tokens()